-Meet Sam, a wonderful, happy and incredibly brave little boy whohas been through more in his 6 years than most will ever have to face.
-He is myson.
-And my hero.
+Meet Sam, a wonderful, happy and incredibly brave little boy who has been through more in his young life than most will ever have to face.
+He is my son, and my hero.

-Sams list of medical issues is enormous, in addition to the life-threatening seizures he has very low muscle tone, visual impairment and is no longer able to eat orally, so is fed through a PEG tube directly into his tummy.
+Sams list of medical issues is enormous, in addition to the life-threatening seizures he has very low muscle tone, visual impairment thanks to the severity of his seizures and is no longer able to eat orally, so is fed through a PEG tube directly into his tummy.
+Sam's low tone has also resulted in scoliosis (curvature of the spine) which will eventually need to be corrected surgically.
 Sam needs specialist equipment, adapted toys and regular specialist therapy to help him live life to the full, the majority of which we have to fundraise for.
 Despite all of this he is one of the happiest, most loving children you could ever hope to meet.

+The work is far from completed however, and Sams needs continue to grow as he does.
 And thats where you can make a massive difference.
-Please help us to raise the money Sam needs; it won't change the World, but for one very brave little boy, it'll mean everything.
-Thank you for reading, Carolyn and Sam.
+The therapy, adaptations and equipment Sam needs are all expensive but open his world up exponentially.
+Please help us to raise the money our little boy needs; it won't change the World, but for one very brave little boy, it'll mean everything.

 7.5% of all donations to Tree of Hope in relation to this appeal will be allocated to the general charitable purposes of Tree of Hope to cover our core operating costs.